 Upon completion of this program, you will be able to:

 - Perform a variety of advanced supportive dental procedures

 - Manage infection and hazard control

-- Perform dental laboratory procedures
+- Perform advanced dental laboratory procedures

-- Model professional behaviors, ethics, and appearance
+- Demonstrate professional behaviors, ethics, and appearance

-- Carry out dental office procedures
+- Perform dental office business procedures

 Accreditation Standards for Dental Assisting Education Programs: Commission on Dental Accreditation; American Dental Association; 211 E. Chicago Ave, Chicago, IL 60611.
 (312) 440-4653; www.ada.org